pglen/pyedpro/README.md

     Alt Home                    -- Go to first buffer Alt End                     -- Go to last buffer

-    Home Home                   -- Go to begininig of page (PgUp) 3x Home                     -- Go to begin of file (Ctrl-Home)
+    Home Home                   -- Go to beginning of page (PgUp) 3x Home                     -- Go to begin of file (Ctrl-Home)

     Alt-A                       -- Save All buffers